Skills to Access the Green Economy (SAGE)

 - Extensive experience working with environmental and climate change programs

 - Involved in research and study in the field of green skills and climate change.

 PREFERRED ABILITIES, QUALIFICATIONS, AND EXPERIENCE

-To apply to the above position please send your CV and three (3) references to Senior Program Officer for SAGE Milica Njegovan (email@example.com) by April 19 2019.
+To apply to the above position please send your CV, three (3) references and a sample of your work that you feel best aligns with the program to Senior Program Officer for SAGE Milica Njegovan (email@example.com) by September 4 2019.